pzz93/personal_website/content/publication/working-paper1/index.md

 ---
-title: 'Inside the Minds of Expected Stock Returns'
+title: 'Fintech Adoption and Economic Resilience During the COVID-19 Pandemic'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here